 That's all there is to transforming a regular old dinner (or salad) plate into a clock.

-For additional information and ideas, check out the links on the next page.
+For additional information and ideas, check out the links below.